 Teams are developing the appropriate communication methods to effectively evaluate and measure outcomes from these agencies as they collaborate on service delivery.

 I am willing and able but not involved with a partner agency, how may I be considered for assistance?

 Connections within the City Manager’s Office, organizations such as Interfaith Outreach, Horizon Behavioral Services, calling 2-1-1, etc. will assist you in addressing your specific need.
 Coordination of local agencies and outreach services are ongoing.

 What is the course that an individual can take to be involved in helping to facilitate or lift persons out of poverty and towards progression?

-Begin with connecting with the City’s From Poverty to Progress database to determine your area of interest related to this City initiative.
+Begin with connecting with the City’s Bridges to Progress database to determine your area of interest related to this City initiative.
 (Include link) Next, assess your immediate circle of influence and work to help those who may need direction in developing a sustainable pathway.

 If I have a job and do not receive any special services from the government, but I struggle with some of the targeted areas, am I considered in this initiative?
 How do I get the assistance that I need?